-As a traveler, there is so many places to visit in Casablanca, monuments , museums, beaches, restaurants, shopping…etc. Take a look at our suggestions bellow.
+As a traveler, there are so many places to visit in Casablanca, monuments, museums, beaches, restaurants, shopping…etc. Take a look at our suggestions below.

 - 1 Largest Moroccan city in Morocco